Best Practices: Symantec Drive Encryption

 - Microsoft Windows XP Tablet PC Edition 2005 SP2, Windows Vista (all 32- and 64-bit editions, including Service Pack 2)

 - Windows Server 2003 (Service Pack 1 and 2)

-Note: Beginning with version 10 of PGP Desktop, Drive Encryption is supported on server hardware including the following: Windows Server 2003 SP2 (32-bit and 64-bit editions), Windows Server 2008 SP1 & SP2, Windows Server 2008 R2 (64-bit), and VMWare ESXi4 (supported Microsoft Windows Servers operating in a virtual environment) Drive Encryption is supported on systems with internal hardware RAID-1 and RAID-5.
+Note: Beginning with version 10 of Symantec Encryption Desktop (formerly known as PGP Desktop), Drive Encryption is supported on server hardware including the following: Windows Server 2003 SP2 (32-bit and 64-bit editions), Windows Server 2008 SP1 & SP2, Windows Server 2008 R2 (64-bit), and VMWare ESXi4 (supported Microsoft Windows Servers operating in a virtual environment) Drive Encryption is supported on systems with internal hardware RAID-1 and RAID-5.
 Software RAID is not supported.

 3. Confirm keyboard support.

 Be sure that you are using a keyboard with one of the supported languages.
 For a list of the supported languages, see the following links for your operating system: